Soft Flutr

 Period Sex

 Period sex?
 Totally normal, sometimes extra juicy, and 100% up to you.
-Towels help, orgasms can ease cramps, and blood doesn’t cancel pleasure.
+Towels help, orgasms ease cramps, and blood doesn’t cancel pleasure.
+Honestly, if you can handle brunch, you can handle a little blood.

 After Sex Pussy Care